-We drove up from Shropshire the day before our visit to the Four Seasons, stopping overnight in Glasgow.
+I drove up from Shropshire the day before my visit to the Four Seasons, stopping overnight in Glasgow.

-The next day we drove up via the National Wallace Monument, dipping briefly into the Trossachs National Park on our way to the hotel.
+The next day I drove up via the National Wallace Monument, dipping briefly into the Trossachs National Park on the way to the hotel.

-There is plenty of free parking in front of the hotel, so we parked the car and headed indoors.
+There is plenty of free parking in front of the hotel, so I parked the car and headed indoors.

-The scent of a log fire filled the air as we stepped inside.
-And we were given a warm welcome to the Four Seasons by Susan, the hotel’s manager.
-Once we’d checked in, we headed upstairs to take a look at our room.
+The scent of a log fire filled the air as I stepped inside to a warm welcome to the Four Seasons by Susan, the hotel’s manager.
+Once we’d checked in, I headed upstairs to take a look at the bedroom.

 A Room at the Four Seasons

 The 19-bedroom Four Seasons hotel has three types of bedroom.
-These range from standard and deluxe rooms to the four poster room which Mark and I would be staying in.
+These range from standard and deluxe rooms to the four poster room which I would be staying in.

-Our room was a good size with a large chest of drawers plenty of wardrobe space for storing your clothes.
+The room was a good size with a large chest of drawers and plenty of wardrobe space for storing your clothes.